-I am a Ph.D.
-Candidate in the Department of Government at Cornell University.
-My research and teaching interests include comparative politics, international relations, authoritarianism, social movements, and environmental politics, with an area focus on Russia and China.
+From 2018-2020, I will be a China Public Policy Postdoctoral Fellow at the Ash Center for Democratic Governance and Innovation at Harvard Kennedy School.
+I received my Ph.D. in Government from Cornell University in 2018.
+My research and teaching interests include comparative politics, international relations, authoritarianism, civil society, and environmental politics, with an area focus on China and Russia.

-My dissertation examines state-society relations under authoritarianism, with a focus on environmental civil society in Russia and China.
-It explains the variation in how each state treats environmental groups by examining the opportunities and threats facing both sets of actors, as shaped by political structure, economic conditions, and historical legacy.
-The dissertation is based on more than 13 months of fieldwork in both countries, including over 140 interviews with NGO leaders, journalists, researchers, and government officials.
+My current book project examines state-society relations under authoritarianism, with a focus on environmental civil society in Russia and China.
+The project, based on my dissertation, explains the variation in how each state treats environmental groups by examining the opportunities and threats facing both sets of actors, as shaped by political structure, economic conditions, and historical legacy.
+It is informed by more than 13 months of fieldwork in both countries, including over 140 interviews with NGO leaders, journalists, researchers, and government officials.